|Pruning Salvia-A Simple How To|

 I was contemplating what my next blog was going to be on and as I was just in my garden pruning my salvia it came to me.
 One of the most often asked questions by many of my customers is, “What do I do with my salvia now that it is done blooming?”
-Very often when the salvia stalks start to turn brown it appears that the plants are dead but they are only finished with their first show.
-Now for some of you the timing of this blog may be a bit early but here in the Northeast everything is about two weeks earlier than usual due to the abundant spring rain and snow cover over our past winter.
+Very often as the salvia stalks start to turn brown it appears that the plants are dead, but they are only finished with their first show.
+Now for some of you the timing of this post may be a bit early, but here in the Northeast everything is about two weeks earlier than usual due to the abundant spring rain and snow cover over our past winter.
 Due to these factors the perennials are bigger and better than ever and the salvia are magnificent!
 By the way if you are wondering what type of salvia this is, it is my favorite, Salvia 'Maynight'.
 Its deep purple coloring and long blooming habit make it a welcome addition to any full sun garden.
 Now lets talk about how to prune your salvia for maximum bloom.

 When your plants are starting to look a little less desirable than you prefer it is time to dead head.
 It is sometimes difficult to explain how to prune salvia so follow me on this.
 Take a look at any three fingers on your hand that are next to each other.
 When you prune your salvia you will be cutting out the center stalk that is done blooming.
 On each side of the center stalk you will see two other stalks with new buds and blooms forming.
 If there are blooms done on the two side stalks you can cut those out as well.
 Only cut the spent stalks and the new flowers will form.
 I usually get about three blooms out of my salvia throughout the summer and into the early fall.

-|Pruning Center Stalk form Salvia|
+|Pruning Center Stalk from Salvia|